aunefyren/wrapperr/README.md

 There are multiple settings you must configure!
 They will be stored in config/config.json, but can be configured easily at <b>your-domain-or-ip/admin.html</b>.

 PHP will have issues with this API based on the results you want.
-If you have a large time frame for your wrapped period and there is a huge amount of Tautulli entries you can have multiple issues.
+If you have a large time frame for your wrapped period and there are a huge amount of Tautulli entries you can have multiple issues.
 In your php.ini file you may have to change:
 - max_execution_time=<b>enough seconds for the script to finish</b>
 - memory_limit=<b>enough M for the script to handle JSON data</b>